diogocravocosta/DSE-07/coding_conventions.md

 ## Other tips
 - first describe in words what you want your code to do, this can even be your docstring
 - if you feel fancy, not sure where to start or working on a complex piece of functionality, sketch out a quick flowchart
-- Matyas recommends PyCharm (because that's what he is used to, so I will be able to help more effectively if necessary)
+- Matyas recommends PyCharm (because that's what he is used to, so he will be able to help more effectively if necessary)
 - Thomas' stuff (trade-off) is good if you need more good examples
 - Push at the end of the day so we don't lose progress